 Each class offers leadership roles with children taking responsibility for class based jobs such as Cloakroom, Snack and Register monitors.

 Burrator Class children are paired up with a Reception child in July and will act as their buddy throughout the school year.
 The Buddies look after the children during lunch and playtime and take part in a variety of class activities.
 The older children love the responsibility of their Buddy role and supporting the Reception children.

-Children in Year 4 and 5 are given the opportunity to become Play Leaders.
+Children in Year 6 are given the opportunity to become Play Leaders.
 This role is supported by one of our TA's and they assist the Meal Time Assistant's in getting equipment out at lunchtimes, supervising games and activities and helping the younger pupils to improve their skills.
 Some of our Play Leaders attend the Conferences held at Stover School.
 There is always a lot of enthusiasm from the children to become a Play Leader.

 Our Learning Exchange takes place on most Thursday afternoons during term time.
 This initiative began in October 2012 where members of the community come into the school and share their skills with the children.
 Two children are picked every week to meet and greet the guests who arrive at the school.
 The children are also encouraged to share their knowledge and skills with other pupils.
 The last session of every term we hold a 'Sharing Skills Special' where the children take the role of Leader.
 We have had children sharing their dancing, chess, tae kwon do and origami skills.
 Pupils design assault courses for the younger pupils and sports activities for them to take part in.
 For more information about the Learning Exchange please follow this link.